Chimney Rock National Historic Site

 Chimney Rock is a prominent geological rock formation in Morrill County in western Nebraska.
-Rising nearly 300 feet (91 m) above the surrounding North Platte River valley, the peak of Chimney Rock is 4228 ft above sea level.
+Rising over 300 feet (91 m) above the surrounding North Platte River valley, the peak of Chimney Rock is 4228 ft above sea level.
 The formation served as a landmark along the Oregon Trail, the California Trail, and the Mormon Trail during the mid-19th century.
 The trails ran along the north side of the rock, which remains a visible landmark for modern travelers along U.S. Route 26 and Nebraska Highway 92.
 Chimney Rock National Historic Site was designated in 1956 and is an affiliated area of the National Park Service, operated by History Nebraska.
 Chimney Rock was added to the National Register of Historic Places on October 15, 1966.

 History

 Prior to exploration and settlement by European immigrants, the Native Americans of the area—mainly the Lakota Sioux—would refer to this formation by a term which meant "elk penis".
 The first non-natives to see the pillar were probably the Astorians of Robert Stuart in their eastward journey from the Pacific Ocean in 1813.
 Chimney Rock was recorded in many journals after the Stuart expedition.

 The name "Chimney Rock" probably originated from early fur traders.
 The first recorded mention of "Chimney Rock" was in 1827 by Joshua Pilcher.
 Pilcher had journeyed up the Platte River valley to the Salt Lake rendezvous of the Rocky Mountain fur trappers.
 The formation went through a variety of names before becoming Chimney Rock such as Chimley Rock and Chimney Tower, as well as euphemisms based on the original Native American name, such as Elk's Peak and Elk Brick.

 A small town named Chimney Rock once stood near the base of the formation.
 A post office was established at the town of Chimney Rock in 1913, and remained in operation until 1922.

 Based on sketches, paintings, written accounts, and the 1897 photograph by Darton, Chimney Rock was taller when it was first seen by settlers, but has since been reduced in height by erosion, lightning, and reportedly by cannon fire from the ground and from aircraft.